 C. Acceptance of Policy

-- 1. Compliance with this policy is a condition of employment. - 2.
-Acceptance of the terms of this policy shall not be construed to be a contract, written, or implied, for long term employment with the Company.
+- 1. Compliance with this policy is a condition of employment - 2.
+Acceptance of the terms of this policy shall not be construed to be a contract, written or implied, for the long-term employment.

 D. Applicability